Every feature in CoPa

 Log shared costs, attach receipts, set custom splits (not just 50/50), and track a running balance.
 Categories cover medical, school, extracurriculars, daycare, clothing, and custom buckets.
 The other parent gets a notification, can dispute or approve, and the back-and-forth lives on the same audit trail as everything else.

-Documents and sharing.
+Documents and daily life

 Document vault

 Upload your parenting agreement, school enrollment forms, medical records, insurance cards, custody orders.
 Both parents can access the vault.
 Files are stored encrypted, accessible via signed time-limited links.
-Upload size limits are generous; the family plan includes 5 GB.

-For attorneys, mediators, and parenting coordinators.
+For attorneys, mediators, and parenting coordinators

 CoPa includes free portal access for the legal and family professionals working with both parents.
-We don't charge for the third-party seat — recommending CoPa to your client shouldn't add to your firm's software costs, and your access shouldn't depend on which client invited you.
+We don't charge for the third-party seat.
+Recommending CoPa to your client shouldn't add to your firm's software costs, and your access shouldn't depend on which client invited you.

 A short list of things we left out on purpose.